Division (horticulture): Purpose and benefits

-Practice
+When to divide perennials

-Most perennials should be divided and replanted every few years to keep them healthy.
-Plants that do not have enough space between them will start to compete for resources.
-Additionally, plants that are too close together will stay damp longer due to poor air circulation.
-This can cause the leaves develop a fungal disease.
-Most perennials bloom during the fall or during the spring/summer.
-The best time to divide a perennial is when it is not blooming.
-Perennials that bloom in the fall should be divided in the spring and perennials that bloom in the spring/summer should be divided in the fall.
-The ideal day to divide a plant is when it is cool and there is rain in the forecast.
+The best time to divide a perennial is when it is not flowering, so it is recommended to divide perennials that bloom in the fall in the spring, and perennials that bloom in the spring/summer in the fall.
+The ideal day to divide a plant is when it is cool, and there is rain in the forecast to avoid the plants drying out.